 The differences amongst these MW magnitude types are fairly complex geophysical and mathematical calculations but are generally seen as the most accurate in determining the magnitude of larger earthquakes, generally above M6.0.

-Mww is generally calculated by USGS for all M5.0 or larger earthquakes worldwide, but generally robust for all M5.5 worldwide.
+Mww is generally calculated by USGS for all M5.0 or larger earthquakes worldwide but is generally robust for all M5.5 worldwide.
 It provides consistent results to M~4.5 within a regional network of high-quality broadband stations.
 It is the authoritative USGS magnitude if computed.
-The August 21st 2018 earthquake magnitude by the USGS was Mww 7.3, versus the UWI SRC’s magnitude of M6.9 (more on this below).
+The August 21st, 2018 earthquake magnitude by the USGS was Mww 7.3, versus the UWI SRC’s magnitude of M6.9 (more on this below).

 Since the seismic moment is required for the calculation of a moment magnitude, this type of magnitude scale is generally used for quakes with magnitudes larger than M4.0 by the USGS.
 FUNVISIS, on the other hand, calculates the moment magnitude for all events.